kurtextrem/plainbox/README.md

 # plainbox

-This is a really simple and a bit stupid **image lightbox** jQuery plugin.
-It has no options and works out of the box.
-It just a javascript *jquery.plainbox.js* file with no styleshets, images, etc.
+This is a really simple **image lightbox** jQuery plugin.
+It has very little options and works out of the box.
+It just is a javascript *jquery.plainbox.js* file with no styleshets, images, etc.

-And again, all you need is **jquery.plainbox.js** (it's around 70 lines of code).
+And again, all you need is **jquery.plainbox.js** (it's around 100 lines of code).

 ## Demo